yokoffing/Betterfox/README.md

 ## Simple configs

+`Fastfox`, `Securefox`, `Peskyfox`, and `Smoothfox` are guides to settings within Firefox.

+The `user.js` — a configuration file that controls Firefox settings — is curated from these guides.

 | List      | Description |
 |:---------:|-------------|
 | [Fastfox](https://github.com/yokoffing/Betterfox/blob/main/Fastfox.js)   | Immensely increase Firefox's browsing speed.
 Give Chrome a run for its money!|